kig/quickgres/README.md

 Features
  * Only the query protocol is supported (along with prepared statements and portals).
  * Plaintext & MD5 password authentication over unencrypted sockets.
- * There are untested endpoints for calling server-side functions but no result parser.
-Ditto for the copy protocol.
  * Each parameterized query creates a prepared statement.
 If you're generating queries on the fly, use simpleQuery instead.

 Lacking
  * SSL
- * Server-side function calls
  * Cursors
  * SASL authentication
  * COPY protocol parser (For rapid reading and writing data.)